The Oral Talmud

 Welcome to The Oral Talmud, our weekly deep dive chevruta study partnership, discovering how voices of the Talmud from 1500 years ago can help us rethink Judaism today.

-Access the full Sefaria Source Sheet for additional show notes.
+Find an edited transcript and full shownotes (references and further reading) on The Oral Talmud webpage for this episode!
+Access the Sefaria Source Sheet to explore key Talmud texts and find the original video of our discussion.
 The Oral Talmud is a co-production of Judaism Unbound and SVARA: A Traditionally Radical Yeshiva.
 If you’re enjoying this podcast, please help us keep both fabulous Jewish organizations going with a one-time or monthly tax-deductible donation at oraltalmud.com.
 You can find a donate button on the top right corner of the website.

 Disclaimer